-In general, the purpose of this designation is to provide for a combination of compatible land uses within a close geographic area that allows for easily accessible and convenient services for residents and workers.
-The intent is to promote developments that offer functional and physical integration of land uses, to create and enhance neighborhood sense of place, and to allow developers a greater degree of design and use flexibility.
+In general, the purpose of these designations is to provide for a combination of compatible land uses within a close geographic area that allows for easily accessible and convenient services for residents, workers, and visitors.

+The intent of these designations is to encourage developments that offer functional and physical integration of land uses, to create and enhance neighborhood sense of place, and to allow a high degree of design and use flexibility.